 - Mutually Exclusive Party Members: Has more party conflicts than anybody else in the game, which is appropriate considering what she is.
 Not only will Keldorn, Anomen and Valygar react pretty messily if you keep her around, but even the otherwise pretty tolerant Mazzy and Aerie will likely fight her to the death.

-- [[This takes on a particularly tragic turn when Jan reveals his niece Yanna was one of Hexxat's victims who was hypnotised and brought to Dragomir's tomb.]]
+- This takes on a particularly tragic turn when Jan reveals his niece Yanna was one of Hexxat's victims.

 - Neutral Evil:

-- No Sell: If romanced, Bodhi will try to kidnap her at one point, just like the original romanceable characters.
-Unlike the originals, the kidnappers gives up the attempt as soon as they get a closer look, as Hexxat is alread a vampire.
+- No-Sell: If romanced, Bodhi will try to kidnap her at one point, just like the original romanceable characters.
+Unlike the originals, the kidnappers gives up the attempt as soon as they get a closer look, as Hexxat is already a vampire.

 - Parental Abandonment: Her father is never mentioned, but her mother actively neglected her by becoming married to her job as a cleric of Ubtao, the island god of Chult.